Tokyo Metropolitan Theatre 東京芸術劇場

 You can reach the theater by train, followed by a short walk.

 The nearest station to the theater is Ikebukuro, with direct access from exit 2B of the subway.
 The subway lines stopping at Ikebukuro are the Tokyo Metro Marunouchi, Yurakucho and Fukotoshin lines, as well as the Tobu Tojo and Seibu Ikebukuro lines.
-The theater is also a two-minute walk from the west exit of Ikebukuro Station.
+It is also a two-minute walk from the west exit of Ikebukuro Station.

 A modern look

-Built with a sleek, modern design and engineered with acoustic enhancements, the theater has four performance halls, two galleries, two ateliers and rooms for rehearsals and meetings.
+Built with a sleek, modern design and engineered with acoustic enhancements, the theater has four halls, two galleries, two ateliers and rooms for rehearsals and meetings.